opensafely/documentation/docs/how-to-get-help.md

 ## Slack

-You will be invited to join the Bennett Institute's workspace during the intensive support period.
+You will be invited to join the Bennett Institute's workspace during the co-pilot programme.
-If you're outside the intensive support period, then your second port of call should be to ask your question in any channel to which you have access.
+If you're outside the co-pilot programme, then your second port of call should be to ask your question in any channel to which you have access.
 (Your first port of call should be to ask your question in the [Q&A forum](#qa-forum).)